isovector/thinking-with-types/prose/restrictions/1-working-with-types.markdown

 refactors of this nature.

 Pay attention to type order whenever you write a function that might be type applied.
-As a guiding principle, the hardest types to infer must come first.
+As a guiding principle, the hardest types to infer should come first.
 This will often require using `-XScopedTypeVariables` and an explicitly scoped `forall`.